lunkdjedi/clj-aws-s3/README.md

 ;This is a fork of weavejester clj-aws-s3 that lets the aws-sdk resolve credentials.
 ;Therefore you do not need to manually create your credentials.
-;You should be able to set via your environment variables or IAM role or in ~/.aws/credentials file.

 (s3/create-bucket "my-bucket")